Areeshanoor/TO-DO-Task-App-/README.md

 - **Instagram:** Icon color changes to pink, indicating a clickable link.

 ## Files and Directories
-- **screenshots/:** Directory containing screenshots of the TO-DO App.

 - **index.html:** Main HTML file for the app's structure.
 - **styles.css:** CSS file for styling the app.
 - **script.js:** JavaScript file for app functionality.